 This machine is a ride-on, multi-purpose machine intended to be used by professional, hired operators in commercial applications.
 It is primarily designed for maintaining grass on well-maintained lawns in parks, sports fields, and on commercial grounds.
 It is not designed for cutting brush.
+Using this product for purposes other than its intended use could prove dangerous to you and bystanders.

-Important: Read this information carefully to learn how to operate and maintain your product properly and to avoid injury and product damage.
+Read this information carefully to learn how to operate and maintain your product properly and to avoid injury and product damage.
 You are responsible for operating the product properly and safely.

-Visit www.Toro.comfor product safety and operation training materials, accessory information, help finding a dealer, or to register your product.
+Visit www.Toro.com for product safety and operation training materials, accessory information, help finding a dealer, or to register your product.

-Whenever you need service, genuine Toro parts, or additional information, contact an authorized Toro distributor or Toro Customer Service and have the model and serial numbers of your product ready.
+Whenever you need service, genuine Toro parts, or additional information, contact an Authorized Service Dealer or Toro Customer Service and have the model and serial numbers of your product ready.
 Figure 1 identifies the location of the model and serial numbers on the product.
 Write the numbers in the space provided.